joewnga/leetcode-solutions-rust/README.md

 # LeetCode Solutions in Rust

-Note that some of the solutions have both a brute force and optimal solution implemented
+Note that some of the solutions have multiple approaches implemented

 ## LeetCode Algorithm